Active learning: Use of technology

-The use of multimedia and technology tools helps enhance the atmosphere of the classroom, thus enhancing the active learning experience.
-In this way, each student actively engages in the learning process.
-Teachers can use movies, videos, games, and other fun activities to enhance the effectiveness of the active learning process.
-The use of technology also stimulates the "real-world" idea of active learning as it mimics the use of technology outside of the classroom.
-Incorporating technology combined with active learning have been researched and found a relationship between the use and increased positive behavior, an increase in effective learning, "motivation" as well as a connecting between students and the outside world.
+The use of multimedia and technology tools helps enhance the atmosphere of the classroom, thereby supporting active learning.
+In this way, each student can engage more directly in the learning process.
+Teachers can use movies, videos, games, and other activities to enhance effectiveness.
+Technology-based learning platforms provide interactive features that support active participation and real-time feedback in learning environments, including systems such as Kahoot!, Mexty.
+AI or Moodle as well as other digital tools.
+The use of technology also reflects real-world applications, as it mirrors how technology is used outside the classroom.
+The combination of technology and active learning has been associated with increased student engagement, improved learning outcomes, and greater motivation, as well as stronger connections between students and real-world contexts.
 The theoretical foundations of this learning process are: